eklem1/GalaxySim/README.md

 ### Cedar
 #### CedarScripts
-Various bash scripts for running and analyzing MCMCs on Cedar.
+Various bash scripts for running and analyzing MCMCs on Cedar, see pdf section 5.1 for details.

 ### Miscellaneous